ippontech/blog-usa/posts/modernize-your-website-while-cutting-costs-using-jamstack.md

 # Where To Start?

 I started by going through the existing site categorizing and mapping content, images, and other stylistic details for each page.
 Pretty early on it became apparent that there was a lot of duplicate content and that I could trim down the number of pages.
-Once I determined what pages I would use I ended up creating my Next.js app with TinaCMS using their [guide](https://tina.io/guides/nextjs/github/initial-setup/) to get a basic framework setup.
+Once I determined which pages I would use I ended up creating my Next.js app with TinaCMS using their [guide](https://tina.io/guides/nextjs/github/initial-setup/) to get a basic framework setup.

 TinaCMS allows for real-time editing of your site and gives you the ability to use Markdown or JSON to drive the static content on your pages.
 The static content for your site is then stored in Github and when you make a change it is just a commit to your repo.
 It allows for users to create branches from within the browser so changes can go to a branch and be reviewed before being published.